Vande Mataram at 150: A Year-Long Nationwide Celebration of Unity, Heritage, and Hope

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When does the 150th anniversary of Vande Mataram take place?
+When is the 150th anniversary of Vande Mataram?